mediapropagandadisinformation

 • who are we defeating?

-A short way to name the end-state: people for whom “true vs false” no longer feels adjudicable, so identity becomes the only guide.
+The end-state: people for whom "true vs false" no longer feels adjudicable, so identity becomes the only guide.
+PRRI polling shows 19% of Americans now qualify as "QAnon believers"—up from 16% in 2021—with media trust as "by far the strongest independent predictor" of susceptibility.

 How the Firehose Fits the Modern Media Ecosystem